Sparse Harmonic Transforms: A New Class of Sublinear-time Algorithms for Learning Functions of Many Variables: Introduction

 Though its focus is on the recovery of functions which exhibit sparsity in an arbitrary BOPB, the method developed herein is a direct descendant of previously existing sublinear-time compressive sensing algorithms developed in the mathematics and computer science communities for data stream processing and sketching applications \cite{gilbert2006sublinear,Gilbert:2007:OSF:1250790.1250824,doi:10.1137/100816705,iwen2014compressed,Gilbert:2017:FSR:3058789.3039872}.
 Unlike these previous methods, however, the compressive sensing matrices we are forced to use herein are necessarily solely derived from highly structured combinations of Bounded Orthonormal System (BOS) sampling matrices (see \S\ref{sec:SublinCompSense} for details).
 As a result, our recovery algorithm cannot make direct use of any of the group testing and random hashing techniques commonly utilized by such sublinear-time compressive sensing methods.
 Instead, we appeal to compressive sensing results concerning the restricted isometry constants of random sampling matrices derived from a BOS in order to develop general energy-based hashing techniques which capitalize on the tensor product basis structure of any given BOP basis $\mathcal{B}$.
 These new energy hashing techniques are then used to rapidly identify a given BOPB-sparse function's support set $\mathcal{S} \subset \mathcal{B}$ using the algorithms discussed in Sections \ref{secEntryID} and \ref{secPairing}.

-Similarly, the sublinear-time compressive sensing method developed herein can also be viewed as a significantly generalized high dimensional Sparse Fourier Transform (SFT) algorithm \cite{iwen2013improved,indyk2014sparse,choi2016multi,potts2016sparse,potts2017multivariate,morotti2017explicit}.
-In particular, the support identification techniques developed for arbitrary BOP bases in Sections \ref{secEntryID} and \ref{secPairing} bear a high-level resemblance to the dimension incremental support identification techniques recently proposed by both Potts and Volkmer \cite{potts2016sparse} and Choi et al. \cite{choi2016multi} for the multivariate Fourier basis.
+Similarly, the sublinear-time compressive sensing method developed herein can also be viewed as a significantly generalized high dimensional Sparse Fourier Transform (SFT) algorithm \cite{iwen2013improved,indyk2014sparse,kapralov2016sparse,choi2016multi,potts2016sparse,potts2017multivariate,Volkmer2017thesis,morotti2017explicit}.
+In particular, the support identification techniques developed for arbitrary BOP bases in Sections \ref{secEntryID} and \ref{secPairing} bear a high-level resemblance to the dimension incremental support identification techniques recently proposed by both Potts and Volkmer et al. \cite{potts2016sparse, kammerer2017high} and Choi et al. \cite{choi2016multi,choi2019multiscale} for the multivariate Fourier basis (see \S\ref{sec:EntryIDandPairingComp} for more details).
 Unlike the method proposed herein, however, the aforementioned high dimensional SFT's all use the specific structure of the Fourier basis in fundamental ways which makes their results difficult to directly extend to general BOP bases.
 Furthermore, with the notable exception of \cite{iwen2013improved,morotti2017explicit}, none of them provide universal recovery guarantees for all Fourier compressible functions.
 As a result, we need to develop entirely new sublinear-time support identification methods which only depend on general BOP basis structure herein.
+For a more detailed discussion of how the SFT results yielded as special cases of the main result herein compare to previous SFT methods for the Fourier basis, we refer the reader to \S\ref{equ:SFTcompareCoro1} below.